carden24/BCREGMEGD_Microbiome_sequencing_workshop_2020/Tutorial_mothur_Miseq_SOP.md

 make.contigs(file=stability.files, processors=2)
 ```

-The commenda created some files that are later used:
+The command created some files that are later used:

 - *stability.trim.contigs.fasta* : The newly joined sequence
 - *stability.contigs.groups* : The sample or group that each sequence belongs